-Pierre Ingram is in his first season as the running backs coach at Cal in 2013 after being hired on December 14, 2012.
-Ingram served in the same role for Cal head coach Sonny Dykes at Louisiana Tech the last three seasons when Dykes' was the Bulldogs' head coach, including in 2012 when Louisiana Tech posted a 9-3 record and led the nation in scoring offense and total offense by averaging 51.50 points and 577.92 yards of total offense per game.
+Prior to his arrival in Berkeley, Ingram served as the running backs coach for Dykes at Louisiana Tech when he was the Bulldogs’ head coach from 2010-12, including a final campaign in Ruston in which Louisiana Tech posted a 9-3 record and led the nation in scoring offense and total offense by averaging 51.50 points and 577.92 yards of total offense per game.

 Ingram, who was named the 2012 Western Athletic Conference Recruiter of the Year by ESPN.com coached running Kenneth Dixon, who was tabbed the WAC Freshman of the Year and earned Freshman All-American honors after breaking Marshall Faulk’s NCAA freshman records for rushing touchdowns (27), total touchdowns (28) and points (168).
 Dixon led the country in scoring with an average of 14.00 points per game while totaling 1,194 yards on 200 carries.
 He was also second in the WAC and 33rd nationally in rushing with an average of 106.42 yards per game.
 Capital One Academic All-America® first teamer Ray Holley, a graduate student pursing a degree in counseling with a 3.50 GPA, added 740 yards and seven touchdowns on the ground over 142 rushes.